13 Ways to Get Your Blog Noticed & Boost Traffic

 This is very true.

-As organic reach—and organic traffic from social media—continues to decline, authentic stories and valuable content will win over poor quality content that adds no value.
+As organic reach—and organic traffic from your favorite social media platform—continues to decline, authentic stories and valuable content will win over poor quality content that adds no value.

 Having said that, social networks can still be a good driver of referral traffic for your blog.